 - While trust managers my arrange financing to meet major capital requirements during the life of the trust, it is also possible that such expenditure needs to be funded from existing reserves and could potentially impact the amount of income and distributions passed on to the investor.
 This could potentially affect total return expectations from the perspective that a certain amount of reserves may need to held back for such occasion as opposed to going directly into investment opportunity.

 There are many other aspects of a DST Trust versus a 1031 tax-deferred exchange to consider.
-In order to determine if this type of investment is right for you, visit a registered DST company on line — there are several to chose from.
-Archer Investors has a very informative and detailed website that may help in your research.
+In order to determine if this type of investment is right for you, visit a registered DST company on-line.
+Watch this helpful YouTube video that explains the Pros and Cons of a DST investment.